sashaciocirlan/LSE---DS105L---Envision/docs/index.md

 date-meta: 20 March 2023
 ---

-# _Leader or Follower?_: Exploring the Relationship Between Popular Artists and Music Trends
+# _Leader or Follower_: Exploring the Relationship Between Popular Artists and Music Trends

 **Team members:**

 - [Sasha Ciocirlan](): I'm Sasha, a final-year Politics and Economics student at the LSE.
 Although I'm not your typical number-cruncher, I've taken a detour into data science and found a new passion, and am bringing a deep love for music to the project.

 <img width="100" alt="Kim.png" src="https://github.com/sashaciocirlan/LSE---DS105L---Envision/assets/114475296/13779df8-04a2-48c7-bf6c-60101d775ce4">

 - [Jacen Hutagaol](): I'm Jacen, a first-year Politics and Data Science student who secretly wishes there was a degree in Pop Music [with Data Science].
 You will rarely find me without my earphones, which have recently been blasting Kylie Minogue and K-Pop stars Le Sserafim.